 It’s 3 PM on a sunny and hot Friday in summer.
-Half of your sales team has been on “lunch runs” since noon and have basically checked out.
+Half of your sales team has been on “lunch runs” since noon and has basically checked out.
 The other half has already left for the weekend.
-To put it bluntly, sales is on holiday.
+To put it bluntly, sales are on holiday.

 What’s going on here?
 They’ve bought into the “Friday Mindset.”